JuanSapriza/ml-project-2-regularlostfunctions/README.md

 ## Introduction

 Machine Learning (ML) has become a popular approach for the detection of epiletic seizures from Electroencephalograms (EEG).
-During the last years several databases have been produced, both public and private.
-At the same time, abundant research has been carried out but without much consensus on the database to use, data format, cross-validation approach or figures of merit.
+During the last years several datasets have been produced, both public and private.
+At the same time, abundant research has been carried out but without much consensus on the dataset to use, data format, cross-validation approach or figures of merit.
 In this light, the Embedded Systems Laboratory from EPFL is developing a standarization framework for seizure detection algorithms: [EPILEPSY BENCHMARKS](https://eslweb.epfl.ch/epilepsybenchmarks/framework/#tuh).
 Its goal is to harmonize the work of algorithm developers to offer a fair comparison between approaches.

 Our objectives during this project, listed in Figure 1, include taking a State-of-the-Art publication and:
 1. Reproduce its reported results.
-2. Adapt the algorithm to work with the standardized-format database.
+2. Adapt the algorithm to work with the standardized-format dataset.
-3. Adapt the algorithm to perform the standardized cross-valdiation approach.
+3. Adapt the algorithm to perform the standardized cross-validation approach.
 4. Obtain the benchmark's figure of merits.
 5. Submit the results to the EPILEPSY BENCHMARKS online platform.
-6. Re-run the algorithm with all other standaridized-format databases.
+6. Re-run the algorithm with all other standaridized-format datasets.

 <p align="left"><img src="docs/work-diagram.png" width="1000"></p>
-Figure 1: Comparison in the workflow of comparing epileptic-seizure-detection machine learning publications, traditional approach vs. the EPILEPSY BENCHMARKS workflow.
+Figure 1: Workflow of comparing epileptic-seizure-detection machine learning publications, traditional approach vs. the EPILEPSY BENCHMARKS workflow.
 This work involves adapting a publication to fit the standards of the platform.

 ---